wilfreal98/wilfreal98/README.md

 I'm a Unity developer.
 I work with both 3D and 2D, but I especially love games based on grids.
 I speak **Russian**, **English**, and **French**.

-Completed an intensive program at “School 21” by Sberbank (formerly Ecole 42) — 26 days without breaks, ~10 hours per day on campus.
+I am currently studying at **School 21** by Sberbank (formerly Ecole 42) in the main backend program.
-Learned the basics of C, Git, Bash, and Linux.
-The program included 15 individual assignments, 3 group projects, and 3 exams.
+During the intensive training (the Piscine), I learned the basics of C, Git, Bash, and Linux.
-Currently awaiting the decision on enrollment in the main program.
+The program included 15 individual tasks, 3 group projects, and 3 exams, over 26 consecutive days with no days off, spending about 10 hours a day on campus.

 ### 🇷🇺